Naturalization: Germany

 The dependent minor children of an applicant for naturalisation may also themselves become naturalised German citizens.

 The fee for standard naturalisation is €255, while it is €51 per dependent minor child naturalised along with their parent.
 The fee may be waived in cases of extreme hardship or public interest.

-People who naturalise as German citizens must usually give up their previous nationality, as German law takes a restrictive approach to multiple citizenship.
-Exceptions are made for EU and Swiss citizens (provided that the law of their country of origin does not prohibit the acquisition of another citizenship) and citizens of countries where renouncing one's citizenship is too difficult or humiliating (e.g. Afghanistan), prohibitively expensive (e.g. the United States) or legally impossible (e.g. Argentina).
+Prior to 27 June 2024, people naturalising as German citizens were generally required give up their previous nationality, with exceptions made for EU and Swiss citizens (provided that the law of their country of origin did not prohibit the acquisition of another citizenship) and citizens of countries where renouncing one's citizenship was too difficult or humiliating (e.g. Afghanistan), prohibitively expensive (e.g. the United States) or legally impossible (e.g. Argentina).
+The Act on the Modernization of Citizenship Law that came into force in 2024 made multiple citizenship possible.

 Grenada

 The Grenadian Government grants citizenship of Grenada for the following reasons: